engagementlab/CivicSeed/doc/aws-environment.md

 #### Port routing with `iptables`

-SSH into the Node.js instance (after setting the `ulimit`) and setup an `iptables` entry to redirect EC2's port 80 listening to port 8000, which allows us to run a Node app without `sudo`.
+SSH into the Node.js instance and set up an `iptables` entry to redirect EC2's port 80 listening to port 8000, which allows us to run a Node app without `sudo`.
 (More information on this is available at [this gist](https://gist.github.com/kentbrew/776580).)

 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000